Tag: Shopify

 • Size charts with actual measurements in cm

-• Customer reviews — reach out to your DM customers and ask them to review on the store
+• Customer reviews — message us to your DM customers and ask them to review on the store

 • WhatsApp chat widget — “Need help choosing?
 Chat with us” (bridges the gap from DMs)